ABOUT MY PRACTICE

 TRAINING

-I offer counselling for adults, for as long or short a time as you need, offering spacious listening to encourage recovery and growth.
+I offer counselling for adults, as individuals or in couples/any form of relationship for as long or short a time as you need, offering spacious listening to encourage recovery and growth.
 I chose the name Rallentando for my counselling practice partly because in music it means slowing down.

 You may have experienced difficult events, leaving you struggling, frazzled and tense, unable to breathe, This is where a space to talk can help.